700 evacuated from New Zealand town as wildfire threatens

-WELLINGTON, New Zealand (AP) — About 700 residents are being evacuated from a New Zealand town as a forest fire threatens the area.
+WELLINGTON, New Zealand (AP) — About 700 residents were evacuated from a New Zealand town on Friday as a forest fire threatened the area.

-Civil defense authorities on Friday decided to evacuate parts of Wakefield on the South Island.
-Authorities opened up a sports stadium as a welfare center and said they can accommodate people who don’t have friends or family to stay with elsewhere.
+Civil defense authorities decided to evacuate parts of Wakefield on the South Island.
+Authorities opened up a sports stadium as a welfare center and said they could accommodate people who didn’t have friends or family to stay with elsewhere.

-Others in the town of 3,000 are waiting to hear if they will also be evacuated, and many are choosing to leave.
+Others in the town of 3,000 were waiting to hear if they would also be evacuated, and many were choosing to leave.

-The wildfire has been burning since Tuesday and has spread to about 2,000 hectares (5,000 acres).
-It has burned down one house.
-Authorities believe it was started by sparks from farm equipment.
+Police and civil defense responders were knocking on the doors of about 250 affected homes to makes sure nobody remained behind.

 Most Read Nation & World Stories